MANAGEMENT DISCUSSION AND ANALYSIS

 • Sustaining efficient plant operations

-• Risk of not getting schedule
+• Risks of not getting schedule

 To ensure regulatory and statutory compliance as well to provide highest level of corporate governance, your Company has robust internal systems and processes in place for smooth and efficient conduct of business and complies with relevant laws and regulations.
-A combrhensive delegation of power exists for smooth decision making which is being further reviewed to align it with changing business environment and speedier decision making.
+A combrhensive delegation of power exists for smooth decision making which is being further reviewed to align it with changing business environment and for speedier decision making.
 Elaborate guidelines for brparation of accounts are followed consistently for uniform compliance.
-In order to ensure that all checks and balances are in place and all internal control systems are in order, regular and exhaustive internal audits are conducted by experienced firms of Chartered Accountants in close co-ordination with the Company's own Internal Audit Department.
+In order to ensure that all checks and balances are in place and all internal control systems are in order, regular and exhaustive internal audits are conducted by the experienced firms of Chartered Accountants in close co-ordination with the Company's own Internal Audit Department.
 Besides, the Company has two committees of the Board viz.
 Audit Committee and Committee on Management Controls to keep a close watch on compliance with Internal Control Systems.

 A well defined internal control framework has been developed identifying key controls.
 The supervision of operational efficiency of designed key controls is done by Internal Audit.
-The framework provides elaborate system of checks and balances based on self assessment as well as audit of controls conducted by Internal Audit at process level.
-Gap Tracking report for operating efficiency of controls is reviewed by management regularly and action is taken to further strengthen the Internal Control System by further standardizing systems and procedures and implement process changes, wherever required, keeping in view the dynamic environment in which your Company is operating.
-The Internal Control Framework system brsents a written assessment of effectiveness of Company's internal control over financial reporting by the process owners; project/office heads to facilitate certification by CEO and CFO and enhances reliability of assertion.
+The framework provides elaborate system of checks and balances based on self assessment as well as audit of controls conducted by Internal Audit at the process level.
+Gap Tracking report for operating efficiency of controls is reviewed by the management regularly and action is taken to further strengthen the Internal Control System by further standardizing systems & procedures and implement process changes, wherever required, keeping in view the dynamic environment in which your Company is operating.
+The Internal Control Framework system brsents a written assessment of effectiveness of Company's internal control over financial reporting by the process owners to facilitate certification by CEO and CFO and enhances reliability of assertion.

 FINANCIAL DISCUSSION AND ANALYSIS